amiteshpandey013/pipleline-scanning/README.md

 # pipeline-scanning
-This is test that I am doing for pipleline scanning with cli-scanner
+This is test that I am doing for pipeline scanning with cli-scanner